 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Childhood Rhabdomyosarcoma.
 Use the menu to see other pages.
-Think of that menu as a roadmap to this complete guide.
+Think of that menu as a roadmap for this entire guide.

 Rhabdomyosarcoma is a type of STS that begins in mesenchymal cells, which are immature cells that normally become muscle.
 It develops in a type of muscle called striated muscle.
 Striated muscles are the skeletal voluntary muscles, which are the muscles of the arms, legs, and rest of the body that people can control.
 Rhabdomyosarcoma is most frequently found in children and young adults.

 Rhabdomyosarcoma can occur anywhere in the body:

 Head and neck: about 40% of all rhabdomyosarcoma cases in children.
 This includes parameningeal sites (near the membranes covering the brain), 25%; eye socket, 8%; and other head and neck locations, 7%.